 Last night’s performance of Five Directions in Portland felt so amazing.
 My poems flew away and came home at the same time.

-I’ve written verse plays but haven’t performed a choreopoem of my own work in decades, since my first book, The Encyclopedia of Scotland, premiered in 1982.
-And that was before I had really started making poetry in the music of meter.
+Though I’ve written a number of verse plays over the years and my poetry readings have been called theatrical, I haven’t performed in one of my own theater pieces since my first book, The Encyclopedia of Scotland, premiered in 1982.
+I was writing in a radically different style then and had not started making poetry in regular rhythm/meter.

 This is where poetry began, after all: in ritual, intimate partnership with music, dance, and theater.
 No wonder it felt like that.